 25 Tips to Cook Once, Eat for a Week

 When you’re feeling completely empty at the end of your day—no energy, nothing in your stomach, zero willpower—the last thing you want to do is spend time getting dinner ready.
-That’s why preparation is ultimately the key to weight loss success.
+That’s why meal prep is ultimately the key to weight loss success.
 Doing a little extra work now so you can have an easy meal later seems like a small price to pay to save you from ordering gut-busting take-out.

 Whether you cook full recipes or just prepare a few healthy basics for a meal-prep buffet, stocking your fridge with the right kinds of fuel will save you a lot of time—and calories—throughout the week.
 Plus, research has shown that spending more than an hour a day on meal prep is linked to better dietary habits, like eating fruits and vegetables, which can help the scale tip in your favor.